-I was running alone down a residential street when a woman turned into the street in front of me going the same direction.
+I was running alone down a residential street when a woman turned in front of me going the same direction.
 I was very happy about this coincidence.
 I picked up the pace until I was at her side.

-“Pardon me, Miss, I noticed when you made your turn, you failed to head check.”
+“Pardon me, Miss, I noticed you failed to head check when you turned.”

 “Does that mean you’re reporting me?”

-I said I usually give a warning for first offenses, then admitted I was just trying to be funny, and maybe I should’ve come up with something better.
+I said I give warnings for first offenses, then admitted I was just trying to be funny, and maybe I should’ve come up with something better.

 We ran side by side for a couple blocks without saying anything.
-There was nothing awkward about it.
-In fact it seemed to bring a sense of comfort and contentment.
+It wasn’t awkward at all.
+I rather liked it.

 “May I inquire how far you’re running today?”
 I asked.

-“I’m headed to the bluff.
-I’m gonna get on a trail and take it downtown.
+“I’m gonna get on a trail on the High Drive bluff and take it downtown.
 I have a route through the neighborhood coming back.
 It’s about seven miles.”

 We were coming up to an intersection where I needed to turn.
-I was trying to think of something more clever to say this time, but nothing was coming to mind.
+I was trying to think of something clever to say this time, but nothing came to mind.

 “I notice you’ve taken a little vacation from the Manito Running Club,” I said.